A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Hardness results for DEDP

+In Theorem~\ref{theorem:npc_for_k} we only prove \textsf{NP}-completeness for $s = 1$ since, as we discuss in Section~\ref{subsection:poly_kernel_open}, it is not known if \textsc{DDPC} is \textsc{NP}-complete for some fixed $k$ when the congestion is at least two.
+Nevertheless, a positive answer to this question would also imply the \textsf{NP}-completeness of \textsc{DEDP} for some fixed $k$ and fixed $s \geq 1$ as the reduction used in the proof of Theorem~\ref{theorem:npc_for_k} implies that \textsc{DEDP} is as hard as \textsc{DDPC}.
+Dealing with the local congestion metric $s$, however, is not the main objective of this article, which is to focus on the global congestion metric $c$ and its dual $d = n - c$.

 Next, we show that $(d)$-\tbdp is \textsf{W}[1]-hard, even when the input graph is acyclic and all source vertices of the request set are the same.
-(The case when all the target vertices are the same is symmetric and thus the proof is omitted.)
 The reduction is from the \textsc{Independent Set} problem parameterized by the size of the solution, which is \textsf{W}[1]-hard~\cite{CyganFKLMPPS15,DF13}.

-\begin{theorem} The \tbdp problem is $\mathsf{W}[1]$-hard with parameter $d$ for every fixed $s \geq 0$, even when the input graph is acyclic and all source vertices in the request set are the same. \end{theorem} \begin{proof} Let $(G, d)$ be an instance of the \textsc{Independent Set} problem, in which we want to decide whether the (undirected) graph $G$ contains an independent set of size at least $d$.
-Let $V^E$ be the set $\{v_{e} \mid e \in E(D)\}$ and $D$ a directed graph with vertex set $V(D) \cup \{s\} \cup V^E$.
-Add to $E(D)$ the following edges: \begin{itemize} \item for every $v \in V(D)$, add the edge $(s,v)$; and \item for every edge $e \in E(D)$ with extremities $u$ and $w$, add the edges $(u,v_{e})$ and $(w,v_{e})$. \end{itemize} Add to the request set $I$ the following pairs: \begin{itemize} \item for every $v \in V(D)$, add $s$ copies of the pair $(s, v)$; and \item for every $v_{e} \in V^E$, add the pair $(s, v_{e})$. \end{itemize} Figure~\ref{fig:construction_w1_hardness} illustrates this construction.
+\begin{theorem} The {\sc DEDP} problem is $\mathsf{W}[1]$-hard with parameter $d$ for every fixed $s \geq 0$, even when the input graph is acyclic and all source vertices in the request set are the same. \end{theorem} \begin{proof} Let $(G, d)$ be an instance of the \textsc{Independent Set} problem, in which we want to decide whether the (undirected) graph $G$ contains an independent set of size at least $d$, and $s$ be a non-negative integer.
+Let $V^E$ be the set $\{v_{e} \mid e \in E(G)\}$ and $D$ a directed graph with vertex set $V(G) \cup \{r\} \cup V^E$.
+Add to $D$ the following edges: \begin{itemize} \item[$\bullet$] for every $v \in V(G)$, add the edge $(r,v)$; and \item[$\bullet$] for every edge $e \in E(G)$ with endpoints $u$ and $w$, add the edges $(u,v_{e})$ and $(w,v_{e})$. \end{itemize} Finally, for every $v_e \in V^E$, add $2s+1$ copies of the pair $(r,v_e)$ to $R$.
+Figure~\ref{fig:construction_w1_hardness} illustrates this construction.